riletan/ritan-resume/README.md

 ## Getting the Latest Updates

-To sync your personal résumé with the newest version of this project, you can do the following:
+To sync your personal resume with the newest version of this project, you can do the following:

 ```bash
 // add the original repo as a git remote